Emergency Transport Benefit Rules

 Emergency Transport Benefit Scheme Claim Process

-Step 1 After the emergency transport has been utilised, a financial ETU member completes the Emergency Transport Benefit Claim Form (the Form).
+Step 1 After the emergency transport has been utilised, a financial ETU member, that has also been a financial member for at least the preceeding six months, completes the Emergency Transport Benefit Claim Form (the Form).

 Step 2 The Claimant submits the completed Form along with the Tax Invoice from the emergency transport service that was utilised to the ETU Office for processing.